estuary/flow/site/docs/reference/working-logs-stats.md

 flowctl logs --task acmeCo/anvils/capture-one
 ```

-#### Printing all logs for a tenant
+#### Printing all logs for a prefix

-You can print all logs for currently deployed catalogs of a given tenant using the flag `--tenant`.
+You can print all logs for currently deployed catalogs of a given prefix using the flag `--tenant`.

 ```console
 flowctl logs --tenant acmeCo